vechain/vechain-docs/how-to-run-a-node/how-to-run-a-thor-solo-node.md

 ---
-description: >-
+description: >
 A thor solo node is a VeChainThor blockchain node running in a sandbox, particularly useful for developers who might need to wait for a specific condition to be met, that in a living environment would for example take too much time, or be too expensive, even in a testnet environment since the tokens are scarse and not easy to get in large amounts.
 Solo comes with some pre-funded accounts and can start without the need to download any older block.
 ---

 # How to run a Thor Solo Node

-A [Thor] (https://github.com/vechain/thor) Solo Node is a powerful tool for developers, offering a sandbox environment to interact with the VeChainThor blockchain.
+A [Thor](https://github.com/vechain/thor) Solo Node is a powerful tool for developers, offering a sandbox environment to interact with the VeChainThor blockchain.
 This guide will walk you through the setup and operation of your own Thor Solo Node, enabling you to test and develop applications in a controlled setting.

-## Prerequisites

-Before we begin, ensure you have:

-* `Go` 1.17+ installed
-* A `C` compiler
-* Git

 ## Installation Process